nicholausdy/LinkedInAPI/README.md

   c.
 PostgreSQL (v 10.10) as the database back-end (note: configure /path/to/pg_hba.conf file to change user authentication method for both IPv4 and IPv6 from ident to md5)

   d.
-These Python 3 packages:
+These Python 3 packages (pip install):

     d.1. selenium for web browser automation